darthjee/arstotzka/README.md

 also, this concern, like openstruct, allow the json to be manipulated as an object, but avoids method missing by aways having the declarated methods, even if that means nil return

-Json Parser is also usefull when you need keys case changed or data type cast
+Arstotzka is also usefull when you need keys case changed or data type cast as it was developed to be a bridge between a rails application and a Java API (Java APIs use cameCase for JSON keys)

 Instalation
 ---------------